-This section is forthcoming and will build on the "Operational guidance: COVID-19 management in schools" from the 2020-21 school year.
-This section is intended to support schools, school boards and school authorities in the safe reopening and operation of schools for the 2021-22 school year.
-This section will also apply to child care centres and before and after school programs that operate within schools.
+This operational guidance is intended to support school boards and school authorities in the safe reopening and operation of schools for the 2021-2022 school year.
+This guidance also applies to child care centres and before and after school programs that operate within schools.